Alice Allison Dunnigan: Career

-Monument
+Legacy

+Dunnigan was inducted into the Black Journalist Hall of Fame in 1985 two years after her death.

 A life-size bronze portrait statue is part of the Alice Dunnigan Memorial Park in Russellville, Kentucky.
 The bronze monument was created by artist Amanda Matthews and cast at Prometheus Foundry, LLC.
 The statue was unveiled at the Newseum on September 21, 2018.
 After a period of time being honored there for much of the fall of 2018, it was relocated to Dunnigan's native Kentucky.
 It spent several months at the University of Kentucky, then was relocated again to be featured in the Truman Presidential Library in Independence, Missouri.
 In August 2019, the Dunnigan monument made its way home to her native Russelville where it resides in the Alice Dunnigan Memorial Park named for her.
 It was unveiled again during a celebration that included the descendants of Alice Allison Dunnigan.
 The Alice Dunnigan Memorial Park is located in the Russellville Historic District and is part of the West Kentucky African American Heritage Center.

+In 2022, the White House Correspondents' Association created the Dunnigan-Payne Lifetime Achievement Award in memory of Dunnigan and fellow White House reporter Ethel Payne, the first two Black women in the White House press corps.

+On November 30, 2023, the White House named its briefing lectern the Dunnigan-Payne lectern in honor of Alice Dunnigan and Ethel Payne, the first two Black women in the White House press corps.